pmndrs/zustand/docs/guides/immutable-state-and-merging.md

 }))
 ```

-The `set` function is to update state in store.
+The `set` function is to update state in the store.
-Because the state is immutable, it should have been this:
+Because the state is immutable, it should have been like this:

 ```js
 set((state) => ({ ...state, count: state.count + 1 }))
 ```

-As this happens very often, `set` actually merges state, and
+However, as this is a common pattern, `set` actually merges state, and
-we can skip `...state` part:
+we can skip the `...state` part:

 ```js
 set((state) => ({ count: state.count + 1 }))